The following material contains mature subject matter. Viewer discretion is advised.

 Has your partner ever reached for their phone mid-act?
 It’s surprisingly more common than you think!
 A new study found one in ten adults admitted to checking their phone during sex.
 The Doctors polled their viewers and out of the 2,000 people who responded, 18% said their partner has looked at their phone while being intimate.

-Dermatologist Dr. Sonia Batra says this is horrifying!
+Dermatologist expert Dr. Sonia Batra says this is horrifying!
 “What does this say about our human connection today?”
-ER physician Dr. Travis Stork adds that out of those people in the study who said they do check their phones, 43% said they have done it between two to ten times in the past year.
+ER physician expert Dr. Travis Stork adds that out of those people in the study who said they do check their phones, 43% said they have done it between two to ten times in the past year.

 The Doctors invite psychiatrist Dr. Ish Major into the discussion.
 Dr. Ish agrees with The Doctors that this is horrible!
 “If your sex partner can’t hold your attention while you’re having sex, you’re having sex with the wrong partner,” says Dr. Ish.